MeasureTheFuture/installer/README.md

 - [ ] Automatically spin up the mothership on boot.
 - [x] Prompt the user for a Posgres/DB password.
 - [x] Prompt the user for a wifi access point password.
-- [ ] fix up all the go get github module warnings.
+- [ ] Add instructions with what to do next after install is completed.

 ## License